-Other short-term effects of alcohol include harm to the body's tissues:
+Other short-term effects of alcohol include harm to the body's tissues.
+Consider the following impacts:

-- Stomach: Alcohol irritates the stomach and intestine lining and increases stomach acid secretion.
-This causes vomiting. - Skin: Alcohol increases blood flow to the skin, causing users to sweat and appear flushed. - Muscles: Alcohol and reduces blood flow to the muscles, causing muscle aches (most notably felt as the alcohol leaves the system.)
+- Alcohol irritates the stomach and intestine lining and increases stomach acid secretion.
+This causes vomiting. - Alcohol increases blood flow to the skin, causing users to sweat and appear flushed.

+Alcohol reduces blood flow to the muscles, causing muscle aches (most notably felt as the alcohol leaves the system.)
 This effect is often called a hangover.